 Because the City is entitled to an automatic stay, the NRAP 8(c) factors warrant a stay, and NRS 37.140 and NRS 37.170 do not apply, a stay is justified and the district court cannot condition the City's appeal rights.
-The City asks for a stay of the Judgment and any Additional Sums while the City's Motion to Amend and any subsequent appeal are pending.
+The City asks for a stay of the Judgment and any Additional Sums while the City's appeal is pending.